Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1744$-$1134}

 In this profile, the strong radio feature is preceded by a disjoint weak, 60\degr\ wide component, leading by about 70\degr.
 While the strong component is nearly 100\% polarised, the weak component is not.
-The gamma-ray profile shows emission for nearly the full pulse period.
+The gamma-ray profile shows emission for nearly the full pulse period; the two radio components lie on the trailing edge of the gamma components.
 The PA swing is complicated and a RVM fit is only possible when ignoring some of the kinks that are clearly observed.
 This results in $\alpha=114\pm1$\degr\ and $\zeta=95\pm1$\degr.